stevencombs/retrocombs.github.io/_posts/2020/2020-02-29-keychron-unboxing.md

 Other features I already appreciate include:

-1. The Ability to connect and control three different Bluetooth devices.
+1. The ability to connect and control three different Bluetooth devices.
 2. The keyboard design, the key colors, and the font used on the keys provides a very modern looking keyboard.

     ![K2 Keyboard](/images/posts/2020-02-29-keychron-unboxing/keycron-k2.jpg)